October 1, 2022 | 9:00 am - 12:00 pm

-Rocket Day is a Cub Scout event that gives new Cub Scouts an introduction to Scouting and potential Cub Scouts an opportunity to join.
+Rocket Day is an event for new Cub Scouts and is an introduction to Scouting and potential Cub Scouts an opportunity to join.
 Youth who join Cub Scouts will receive a rocket patch for joining, and if they join they will also receive a rocket that they can design, build, and launch at Rocket Day.
 All new Cub Scouts in the district, along with their families are invited to Rocket Day to launch rockets given to them for joining.
-Packs are encouraged to make the event a pack activity by inviting all Cub Scouts and their families to watch the rocket launches, see demonstrations by district Boy Scout troops, have a picnic lunch and even opt to see the Museum of the American GI.
+Packs are encouraged to make the event a pack activity by inviting all Cub Scouts and their families to watch the rocket launches, see demonstrations by district troops, have a picnic lunch.
 New Scouts can attend any Rocket Launch Day event in the council that fits their schedule.

-All Scouts and families must register at the registration table when entering the museum.
+All Scouts and families must check in at the registration table when entering the museum.
 Entry to the event is free.